usnistgov/Docs4NIST/update_pages/README.md

-# NISTtheDocs2Death Action
+# `NISTtheDocs2Death`: `update_pages` Action

 This is a ***branch*** of a GitHub action that uses sphinx to build documentation and then host on <https://pages.nist.gov> as an approximation of [ReadTheDocs](https://readthedocs.org).
-This branch is invoked by the `main` branch when it calls the following steps within its composite action:
+This branch is invoked by the `main` branch when it calls the following step within its composite action:

 ```yaml
 runs: